 The Sarcoidosis Clinic at Boston Medical Center (Boston University School of Medicine) provides diagnostic and therapeutic services for patients with sarcoidosis and is the clinical repository for ongoing basic science, translational, and clinical studies on sarcoidosis.
 Our Mission is to improve the lives of persons with sarcoidosis by providing state-of-the-art patient care coupled with innovative research aimed at understanding the pathogenesis and natural history of sarcoidosis.

-Dr. Praveen Govender is newly arrived at the Sarcoidosis Clinic, after training in Pulmonary Medicine and Allergy and Immunology, and has worked extensively with Dr Berman in the care of patients with sarcoidosis.
+Dr. Praveen Govender is the Associate Director of the Sarcoidosis Center with training in Pulmonary Medicine and Allergy and Immunology, and he has worked extensively with Dr. Berman in the care of patients with sarcoidosis since 2008.
 Drs.
 Berman and Govender are active members of the World Association of Sarcoidosis and Other Granulomatous Disorders (WASOG).

-The Sarcoidosis Clinic provides patient care based on state-of-the-art clinical practice and translational/clinical research.
-The Sarcoidosis Clinic is part of the Boston University Pulmonary Center, which has extensive Research and Clinical programs in Molecular and Cell Biology, Immunology, Biochemistry, and Epidemiology.
+The Sarcoidosis Center provides patient care based on state-of-the-art clinical practice and translational/clinical research.
+The Sarcoidosis Center is part of the Boston University Pulmonary Center, which has extensive Research and Clinical programs in Molecular and Cell Biology, Immunology, Biochemistry, and Epidemiology.
 All clinical care is provided at Boston Medical Center, where a full range of Medical, Surgical and Radiologic subspecialists are available.
 Research is supported by grants from the NIH and private donations from patients, families, or organizations committed to advancement of sarcoidosis care.
-This support allows The Sarcoidosis Clinic to provide a broad range of services to patients and their families.
+This support allows The Sarcoidosis Center to provide a broad range of services to patients and their families.

 - Diagnosis and Initial Assessment of patients with Sarcoidosis